bjuergens/LifeSim.jl/README.md

 Now you can hot-reload the repo by clicking the "revise"-button in the gui.

-Note: hot-reloading only works when starting as a module
+Note: hot-reloading only works when starting as a module.
+Also not all parts of the code can be hot-reloaded.

 # dev notes